pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 #### Returns

-Subscription status.
-See SDK statuses in Connection Management docs.
+Subscription status (see SDK statuses).

 ## Clone empty

-Clone a subscription’s state with no attached listeners.
+Clone a subscription with the same state but without any listeners.

 ### Method(s)